Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: Task Background

-Most single-document \kpx~works automatically evaluate a keyphrase list against a gold list.
-As seen in \sect \ref{sec_review_mdke} above, the few works on \mdkpx~do not conduct such evaluations due to the lack of test datasets, which we counteract with our proposed \mdkpx~dataset (\sect \ref{sec_dataset}).
-They all conduct disparate assessments, and evaluate against references that are limited in informativeness or that are unrepresentative of keyphrase requisites.
+\textbf{\kpx~evaluation.} Most single-document \kpx~works automatically evaluate a keyphrase list against a gold list, as we now enable also for \mdkpx~with our new dataset.
+The most prominent metric is $F1@k$, which considers the recall and precision of the predicted list, truncated to $k$ items, against the full gold list.
+To allow for some reasonable lexical variation of keyphrases, words are often stemmed, and unigram-level $F1@k$ is used -- where the two lists of keyphrases are each flattened out to respective lists of words.

-The most prominent \kpx~metric for comparing against a gold keyphrase list is the $F1@k$ metric, which considers the recall and precision of the predicted list, truncated to $k$ items, against the full gold list.
-Words are often stemmed to allow some reasonable variation of word forms.
-To allow for a broader valuation, the unigram-level $F1@k$ score is also used -- where the two lists of keyphrases are each flattened out to a single list of words.
-Other, less exploited metrics include the Mean Reciprocal Rank \citep{voorhees2000mrr} and Mean Average Precision, that also take list-order into account.
-(See a \kpx~review paper, such as \citep{sun2020review}, for more details on the evaluation metrics.)
+A major disadvantage of this evaluation approach is that it penalizes synonymous keyphrases not contained in the gold list.
+This is potentially further exacerbated in the multi-document setting, which contains higher paraphrastic diversity across documents.
+Our dataset annotation process facilitated preparation of \textit{substitute clusters} within gold keyphrase lists, thus allowing for some synonymy of predicted keyphrases (\sect \ref{sec_dataset}).